 Good Shepherd Lutheran Church is a congregation of the Lutheran Church Missouri Synod.
-Current membership is over 1700 Souls and 1400 Communicants.
+Current membership is over 1500 Souls and 1300 Communicants.
 The membership is diverse with all ages well represented.
-There are many families with young children who take advantage of the excellent Christian education afforded by Good Shepherd Lutheran School, our Christian day school which includes grades K - 8, Preschool and Daycare.
+There are many families with young children who take advantage of the excellent Christian education afforded by Good Shepherd Lutheran School, our Christian day school which includes grades Preschool to eighth.
 We are also a member of the Metro East Lutheran High School Association.

 Our goal at Good Shepherd is to preach and teach the Gospel of God's forgiveness in Jesus, to live by that faith, and to share that faith with everyone.
 In the midst of a culture that is drifting in many different directions, we are a fellowship of people whose foundation is God's word and whose focus is Jesus Christ.
 We are not ashamed of or try to hide our orthodox Lutheran faith.
 We believe that God gives truth and mercy, and that this is what all people need.

 Good Shepherd was organized as a mission congregation on November 12, 1958.
-Initial membership was 79.
+The initial membership was 79.
 In 1963 the congregation built its first sanctuary seating approximately 300 on 13 acres of real estate in northern Collinsville.
 The congregation grew steadily and various building programs added additional seating, office and classroom space.
 In 1984 the church started Good Shepherd Lutheran School.
-The School grew rapidly and now has over 300 students in grades K - 8 and 120 in Preschool and Daycare.
-New building programs added additional classrooms and a gymnasium.
+The School grew rapidly and now has over 300 students in grades Preschool to Grade 8.
 In 1985 the congregation called an associate pastor and has had two pastors ever since.
 A total of seven men have served as Pastor at Good Shepherd including the present three Pastors.
 Increasing membership caused the congregation to plan a new sanctuary seating approximately 500.
-The entire design, fund-raising and construction process took five years and the building was dedicated on April 11,1999.
+The entire design, fund-raising and construction process took five years and the building was dedicated on April 11, 1999.
 Click here to read a more detailed history: Good Shepherd History

 In 2015 GSLC member Phyllis Wallace interviewed many of the former pastors and leaders of Good Shepherd to get their perspectives on our church.
 You can listen to the interviews at http://goodshepherdcollinsville.podbean.com

-Good Shepherd is committed to liturgical, reverential worship.
-Holy Communion is celebrated at all weekend services as well as at many of the special seasonal services.
+Good Shepherd is committed to liturgical, dynamic, and reverential worship.
+Holy Communion is celebrated at all weekend services.
 We use The Lutheran Service Book and the traditional Orders of Worship at all weekend services.
 Hymns from other sources are also frequently used by being printed in the Bulletin.
 Various adult and youth choirs sing at different services.
 Occasionally a contemporary singing group performs as part of the normal worship.
 Unity in the faith is one of the important things we would like to promote in our main worship service.
 There are many things that we divide up into different groups: Bible studies, youth programs, men’s and women’s ministries, etc. But we believe there should be one thing that we can all do together in the church – worship.
 This means that the young and old, male & female, sophisticated and simple all need to make a few compromises regarding their likes and dislikes in worship styles.
 With God’s help we seek a unified approach to worship that serves the entire congregation.

 Children in Worship: